fbpx

 (5) Have Older Kids Teach Younger Siblings

 This is an excellent way to economize on your time and focus your attention where it is most needed.
-If you are homeschooling multiple children, have the older kids teach the younger.
+If you are homeschooling multiple children, have the older kids teach the younger ones.
 An older sibling can read a book with their little brother, review spelling, help with basic math, review the ABCs, and any number of things.
-This helps you free up time to work with another child, or attend to adult matters.
-Obviously this requires some balance; you cannot simply offload the entire responsibility of homeschooling a younger child to an older sibling.
-But this is an excellent technique to use occasionally, not only to free up time, but to nurture bonds between siblings as well.
+This helps you free up time to work with another child or attend to adult matters.
+Obviously, this requires some balance; you cannot simply offload the entire responsibility of homeschooling a younger child to an older sibling.
+But this is an excellent technique to use occasionally, not only to free up time but to nurture bonds between siblings as well.

 (6) Homeschoolish

 Homeschooling is often associated with a prepackaged, boxed curriculum.
 In the online homeschool groups I belong to, newbies will always ask, “What curriculum is everybody using?”
 The word “homeschoolish” speaks to the eclectic possibilities of homeschooling: You don’t have to exactly follow a boxed curriculum if it doesn’t work for your individual child.
 Using a boxed curriculum is fine, but if part of it isn’t working, ditch it.
 Curricula are like recipes; you don’t have to follow a recipe exactly.
-Make sure you include some quality ingredients but you can change up the recipe to create a homeschool that is effective and instills a love and joy of learning.
+Ensure you include some quality ingredients, but you can change up the recipe to create an effective homeschool that instills a love and joy of learning.

 The internet is a tool, like a hammer or rake—granted, it is a vastly more complex tool, but still a tool, something created by human beings to help us do work.
 Like any tool, the best way to utilize it is to learn to handle it properly.
 The online world opens up a vast treasure trove of resources that can add considerable richness to your homeschooling.